adamrudolf-becube/software-testing-basics/README.md

 And the testcases are:

-2. You make the server respond with a correctly formatted response containing `"Hello"` and assert that `"Hello"` is displayed.
+2. You make the server respond with a correctly formatted response containing `"Hello"` (action/when) and assert that `"Hello"` is displayed. (expectation/then)
 2. You make the server respond with an incorrectly formatted response and assert that `"Unsupported message format"` is displayed.
 3. You make the server respond with an error code response and assert that `"Server error"` is displayed.
 4. You tell the `ServerFake` to not respond at all, you call `AwesomeClass.displayServerMessage()` and assert that `"No response from server"` is displayed when the timput is passed.
 Note that in this case you want to set the timeout to milliseconds because you don't want the class to wait 5 seconds every time you execute this testcase.

-And of course others for the case when 3) reject comes back instead of CFM, and 4) nothing comes back and system times out.

 Notes:
 * If the server doesn't respond correctly that is not the fault of `AwesomeClass`.
 One advantage of this approach is to completely take behaviour of the server out of the tests and only tests what is the responsibility if the SUT.
 The approach above have assumptions coded inside the testcase about how the server works.
 If the real server does something we didn't expect that can cause a bug the testcase doesn't catch.
 * Here you are not testing one interface: you put something in at one interface and check if something else comes out in the other end.
 * This approach is more suitable for low level tests.
 It is stricter separation of elements, which, after tested separately can be put together and be tested as a whole system with a real `AwesomeClass` and a real server.
 That testcase is also valid, but it's high level while the ones I described are low level usittests.
-* Whichevery you do you will end up higher level tests testing the interaction of the real `AwesomeClass` and real server.
+* Whichever you do you will end up higher level tests testing the interaction of the real `AwesomeClass` and real server.
 If both of `AwesomeClass` and server tests pass, but they fail as a system you will know there is a problem with how they interact.
 This is very good to localize your errors.

 ### Who tests the tests?